GHMT-192024/VotingApp/README.md

 leaderboard.js - Has a fetch method to display the leaderboard (#of votes received by each Pokemon) server.js - This script defines all GET, POST, PUT APIs.
 These APIs have integrated to MYSQL database to fetch, save and update operations.

+API code (server.js) is in the parent directory Webpages and related javascript files are in ./public directory